Search Results for

 The General settings section is used to configure the SFTP connection.
 It includes 4 fields:

 • SFTP Connection: This field is required.
-It is a dropdown list with all SFTP connections in system.
-You must select 1 connection.
+It is a dropdown list with all SFTP connections in the system.
+You must select one connection.

-Whenever the SFTP connection is changed, the Host, Port, Root path field s will be also changed.
+Whenever the SFTP connection is changed, the Host, Port, and Root path fields also change.

-To learn more about how to setup SFTP connection, read SFTP hub.
+To learn more about how to set up an SFTP connection, read SFTP hub.

 File settings

 The File settings section is used to configure the settings relating to the exported data files.
-If those settings are not configured, the CSV settings will be applied.
-If you set up those settings, the CSV settings will be overridden.
+If these settings are not configured, the CSV settings are applied.
+If you set up these settings, the CSV settings are overridden.

 Explore more about CSV plugin